Down (Breaking Bad): Plot

-Hoping to reconnect with his son, Walt offers to give Walt Jr.- now going by "Flynn"- a driving lesson while Skyler is out again.
+Hoping to reconnect with his son, Walt offers to give Walt Jr. a driving lesson while Skyler is out again.
 Walt Jr. shows his skill at driving, but Walt notices that he is using both feet to work the pedals due to his cerebral palsy.
 When Walt tries to get him to only use the right foot, Walt Jr. gets upset and accidentally hits a safety cone.

 While Walt Jr. is at school, Walt tries to have a conversation with Skyler.
 He apologizes for how he has been acting lately, but Skyler is still convinced he is hiding something and storms out when he won't tell her what it is.
 Walt follows her out and sees the RV parked near his house.
 He confronts Jesse over making contact, and Jesse tells him he only wants his half of the money they've made and will disappear.
 Walt angrily states that he has done all the work while Jesse has done nothing, ranting that Jesse is a "pathetic junkie" who is too stupid to follow simple instructions.
 This causes Jesse to lose his temper and attack him, but he stops himself from killing Walt.
 Walt brings Jesse inside and gives him his half of the earnings, and then offers him breakfast.
 Meanwhile, back at the gas station, a pregnant Skyler gets into her car and takes out a cigarette and lighter.
 She hesitates, as she is silently judged by someone in a nearby car, but starts smoking.